These ricotta pancakes are special breakfast recipe with a soft, fluffy texture, creamy center and crisp edges.

 Ricotta in Pancakes

 It may sound strange, but adding ricotta cheese to your pancakes is a game changer!
-You can’t really taste the tangy flavor, but what you will notice is that the amazing texture.
+You can’t taste the tangy flavor like you would in a lasagna yet the ricotta makes them super moist and soft, with a fluffy consistency.

 - Baking staples: All purpose flour, milk, vanilla extract, baking powder and salt.
 Basic pancake ingredients.